PapenfussLab/PathOS/Dockish-PathOS/docker_commands_readme.txt

 ## Go to browser (Mac)    https://localhost/PathOS/

+#	To login to PathOS use the following table of credentials
+#	ROLE_ADMIN may create users via the LHS navigation pane/Users menu
+#
+#	The following role/user/pass combinations have been setup
+#	Role          User          Password
+	ROLE_VIEWER   pathosviewer  pathos
+	ROLE_LAB      pathoslab     pathos
+	ROLE_CURATOR  pathoscurator pathos
+	ROLE_ADMIN    pathosadmin   pathos

 #	PathOS has an inbuilt IGV browser (www.igv.org) which can display sample VCFs and BAMs
 #
 #	To populate an example pipeline data repository (VCFs BAMs etc) follow the steps below